Casterial/file_renamer/README.md

 # How it works

-1. Make sure your files are in order, and in their correct folder
+1. Make sure your files are in order(ex eps1, eps2, eps3...), and in their correct folder
 2. Follow: https://support.plex.tv/articles/naming-and-organizing-your-tv-show-files/ \
   2a.
 ShowName/Season 1,2..3..n
 3. Run this script